VDenis/vdenis.github.io/_posts/2016-10-24-a-safe-way-to-manage-api-keys.md

 categories: android, gradle, java, xml, git, api
 ---

-Some times ago i faced with the problem - "Where to store api keys and don't commit them to the public git repository one day?".
-I made research and found next solutions:
+Some times ago i faced with the problem - *"Where to store api keys and don't commit them to the public git repository one day?"*.

+### I made research and found next solutions:

 ## 1. Store api keys in a xml file
 Put xml file "api_keys.xml" in the directory "res/value/".